-Comparatively, if you’re looking at the RecTec RT300, based on a 300-400 sq/in cooking surface, it’s going to ring in at $499 + $99 shipped.
+Comparatively, if you’re looking at a small pellet grill like the RecTec RT300, based on a 300-400 sq/in cooking surface, it’s going to ring in at $499 + $99 shipped.
 For another $100 the Silverbac is delivered to your door for free and has 500 sq/in cooking surface on the bottom rack, and 185 sq/in on the upper rack.

 When looking at Traeger, there’s the Junior Elite 20/Tailgater for around $500, and while it offers some value for your dollar, it’s not a very feature rich unit.
 To get something in the Traeger line that compares size-wise to the Silverbac you wold have to move up to the Elite 34 which rings in around $900.
 Mark did a good job comparing these two units in this video.